View My Stats

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed Kapal journal is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Sains Akaukultur Tropis journal is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

 The editor of the Kapal journal is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.